evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ```
 # 4. Run your first eval

+You will know run a few simple out-of-the-box evals and generate a visual Report in your Python environment.

 **Create column mapping**.
 This optional step helps identify specific columns in your data.
 For example, pointing to a "datetime" column will add a time index to the plots.

 ```python